Microbiome

 Great Burdock - Arctium lappa

-The burdock root thrives best in moist, nitrate-rich soils, preferably in the sun or light shade and in a temperate climate.
-You can mainly find burdock near houses and fields, on ruins, roadsides, wastelands, clearings in forests, at the edge of forests and in hedges.
-The root can grow more than a meter long.
+Burdock (also known as greater burdock root in English) belongs to the Asteraceae family.
+The root grows best in moist, nitrate-rich soils, preferably in sun or light shade, and in temperate climates.
+Burdock can be found near houses and fields, on ruins, roadsides, fallow land, forest clearings, at the edges of forests, and in hedgerows.
+The root can grow to over a meter long.

 €2.50